ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The amount of ephemeral storage to set for runs of the job.
 Use `M` for megabytes or `G` for gigabytes.
 This value is *optional*.
 </dd>
 <dt>`--force`, `-f`</dt>
 <dd>Do not verify the existence of specified configmap and secret references.
 Configmap references are specified with the `--env-from-configmap` option.
-Secret references are specified with the `--env-from-secret` option.
+Secret references are specified with the `--env-from-secret` or `--registry-secret` options.
 This value is *optional*.
 The default value is <code>false</code>.
 </dd>
 <dt>`--instances`, `--is`</dt>
 <dd>Specifies the number of instances that are used for runs of the job.
 When you use this option, the system converts to array indices.
 For example, if you specify `instances` of `5`, the system converts to `array-indices` of `0 - 4`.
 This option can only be specified if the `--array-indices` option is not specified.
 This value is *optional*.
 The default value is <code>1</code>.